Mains

 2

-Rinse rice and dal in a fine mesh colander under cool water.
-Add the rice and dal mixture to the boiling water.
+Rinse the rice and dal in a fine-mesh colander under cool water, then add the mixture to the boiling water.

 3

-Lower heat and simmer until the water is absorbed (about 20-30 minutes).
-If you want a soupier consistency, add more water.
+Lower the heat and simmer until the water is absorbed (about 20-30 minutes).
+For a soupier consistency, add more water.

 4

-When the rice and dal are finished cooking remove from heat set aside.
+Once the rice and dal are cooked, remove from heat and set aside.

 5

-Meanwhile, in a saucepan over medium heat add ghee and sauté all the spices.
-You will enjoy the rich fragrance.
+Meanwhile, heat ghee in a saucepan over medium heat and sauté all the spices until fragrant.

 6